Yikai-Liao/symusic/README.md

 * Extremely fast `pickle` is now supported
 * `.numpy()` method for getting [SoA](https://en.wikipedia.org/wiki/AoS_and_SoA) data
 * `.filter(func, inplace)` method for filtering objets in all the "List" in symusic
+* A new synthesizer is now available!
+It comes from our another project [prestosynth](https://github.com/lzqlzzq/prestosynth).
+  Find usages in our document.
+Note that we will support more features of soundfont for sythesizing in the future.

 ## Installation
 ### Use pre-compiled version